 So if the characters are unlikable, at least the plot has a pep in its step, an energy reminiscent of Scorsese’s gangster films at their best, right?
 Well, not quite.
 Killing Them Softly certainly has tense and exciting sequences.
 But the film has a keyed-down mood that mostly evades spectacle.
 There are gloriously directed sequences, of course, like the initial heist and the assassination of Markie.
 But most of the film consists of pairs of characters talking about the struggles underlying their current job.
 This oscillation of energy from violent highs and talky lows is another reason why a viewer may lose interest in the film.
 It also makes it easy for someone to criticize the film for being narratively lumpy.

 But I would be hard pressed to call the narrative uneven.
 In his films, Dominik shows a measured pace that is executed down to the timing of individual edits (credit to editor Brian A. Kates on this, as well).
 The pace of that heist scene, for example, is cut to perfection, with each edit slowly enhancing the tension.
-Not to mention the nonchalant abruptness of the ending, or the abrupt interruptions caused by the edits during the film’s opening credits.
+Not to mention the nonchalant abruptness of the film’s ending, or the abrupt interruptions caused by the edits during the film’s opening credits.

 The film does oscillate in a rhythm that feels unorthodox, but I think that adds a sort of mundane quality to the proceedings that fits well with the film’s themes.
 There are more traditional crime film elements to the narrative, but there are also scenes where characters do nothing more than sit and discuss how they are holding up.
 It is a tension Dominik is playing with that does slow the film down, but it also makes the film unique on a generic level.

 Then again, this unique take on genre also lends itself to the third major criticism I can see in the film.
 One element of the film which some critics took umbrage with was its political signaling.
 Chistopher Orr, writing for The Atlantic, wrote that “Dominik overreaches somewhat in his bid for topicality [with his political inclusions] … their deployment could have been pared down considerably.”
 A.O.
 Scott at The New York Times called the over-laying of political speeches “a clumsy device, a feint toward significance that nothing else in the movie earns.”
-Roger Ebert saw the addition of recession-era concerns into this bloody world or organized crime to be facile.
+Roger Ebert saw the addition of recession-era concerns into this bloody world of organized crime to be facile.

 These critics aren’t necessarily wrong.
 The cynical political themes are overtly placed into this cynical crime narrative, which can be understandably eye-roll inducing.
 It feels like overkill when your opening credits sequence ends with a shot of side-by-side political billboards for the 2008 U.S. presidential election.